Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 He padded down to the throne room and nodded at the guards, who respectfully stepped aside to let him pass.
 Daar padded up and paid his respects to the Throne, contemplated things privately for a quiet moment, then reached over to the display stand, opened it, and donned his crown.
 It was a deliberately heavy object, being made out of a thick, twisted band of forged osmium and hand-polished to a flawless shine.
 He wasn’t exactly sure how weighty it actually was; he’d guessed about ten kilos at first, but that was definitely way too low.
 The way Gyotin had visibly struggled to lift it overhead during the coronation, and how its substantial wooden stand always creaked slightly under its heft...
 The symbolism of all that weren’t lost on Daar.
 He’d maybe need to be *terrible* in the fullest sense of the word, today, and such moments were… well, they were *heavy.* He paid them special mind when he could sniff ‘em comin’.

 As was his habit, he arrived unannounced but not stealthily.
 He let his footpaws fall naturally to deliberately rattle the floor, as a “discreet” means of announcing his approach.
 He also used a determined but not urgent pace so the Champions in council would have a moment to compose themselves.
-When he arrived at the ancient wooden doors---more a sieging barricade, and usually needed four strong males to laboriously heave open---he pushed them open effortlessly and prowled into the chamber.
+When he arrived at the ancient wooden doors - more a sieging barricade, and usually needed four strong males to laboriously heave open - he pushed them open effortlessly and prowled into the chamber.
 All stood while he assumed his position at the head of the table.

 There were tablets, documents and maps strewn across the grand table, the tools of powerful people addressing a particularly difficult problem.

 “My Champions,” he said, and sat himself down on the cold stone floor.
 “Please, take a seat.”

 They did, and a nervous silence followed.
-Daar didn’t yet have a “prime minister” among his Champions---he couldn’t trust them with an independent power center just yet---so it fell on him to set direction.
+Daar didn’t yet have a “prime minister” among his Champions - he couldn’t trust them with an independent power center just yet - so it fell on him to set direction.

 Daar took a moment to settle himself in comfortably.
 He permitted his Champions chairs so they’d be about eye-level with him, both as a mark of respect, and to remind them of the natural order.
-For himself, he’d eventually acquiesced to a rug---an exquisitely handsome Dhurrie gifted to him by the Republic of India---but he eschewed a seat or a throne.
-Fyu had one of course, but if Daar were to try and sit on it, his heft would’ve crushed it to splinters---balls, he’d have broken it even as a late cub.
+For himself, he’d eventually acquiesced to a rug - an exquisitely handsome Dhurrie gifted to him by the Republic of India - but he eschewed a seat or a throne.
+Fyu had one of course, but if Daar were to try and sit on it, his heft would’ve crushed it to splinters - balls, he’d have broken it even as a late cub.
 Despite Fyu’s many admirable and *kingly* qualities, he was a small male and that meant the traditional, symbolic trappings of power were of great use to him.

 Daar didn’t need them.
 Aside from the Crown, such things in fact actively worked against him.
 His power base was *primal* and unmissable.
 Sheer, unmatched might; an unshakable, unequaled will to power; uncommon skill in body and mind: those were the things that made him the Great Father.
-For everyone’s sake---and especially his own---it was important that everyone knew that reality to their very core the moment they smelled him, laid eyes on him, or heard him speak.
+For everyone’s sake - and especially his own - it was important that everyone knew that reality to their very core the moment they smelled him, laid eyes on him, or heard him speak.
 If any Champion ever entertained the *slightest* hint of true defiance...

 *That* was why he took time to get a good and noticeable pump into his muscles before appearing in council.
 Doing little things like that both disarmed the foolish against his mind, and greatly enhanced its effective use against the more intelligent and perceptive.
 His Champions were very much both of those things, so gentler, layered assertions of his superiority were usually more effective.
 That made his leadership and dominance of the Champions much more powerful, and the likelihood of violence much less.
 They knew what he would do, if provoked.
 It was therefore important they remembered why he *could.*